-ASSEMBLING THE BODY
+Watch the video: PART 3 ASSEMBLING THE BODY

-Once the neck block is dry, place the bent sides into the body mold with their ends butted together at the center.
+Place the bent sides into the body mold, with their ends butted together at the center.
 Now you can see the body of your ukulele taking shape!
 If the sides don't precisely match the body shape on the plan drawing, don't worry.
 A little variation between ukes is fine.
 As long as the side curves match each other nicely, you'll have a great looking instrument.

 The corner braces will hold your sides nicely square to the baseboard, so the body doesn't "lean" in one direction.
 If you like, use a square to double-check this.
-Shims can be used between the supports and sides if further squaring up is needed.

-Press the tail block against the side joints with sturdy clamps.
+The neck block and tail block are the same size and shape, so you can use either block at either end.
+Press these blocks against the side joints with sturdy clamps.
 Do your dry run before using glue.
 A piece of waxed paper between the sides and the body mold will prevent accidentally gluing the sides to the mold.